Using Projects to Organize Content

 • If your content is grouped into logical areas, you may want a separate Project for each area.

-• Different content areas may require different translation quality levels (machine vs human).
+• Different content areas may require different translation quality levels (AI vs human).

 • For example, legal or security content will probably require human translations.